Screenplay by Ian McKellen and Richard Loncraine

 Prove me, my gracious Lord.

-The ever-discreet RATCLIFFE does not hear what RICHARD says next to TYRELL.
+The ever-discreet RATCLIFFE does not hear what RICHARD says next

 'James Tyrell - and your most obedient servant.'